Kkies/predicting_craiglist_car_prices/README.md

 The goal of this project is to explore the dataset and discuss some interesting observations through visualizations and train machine learning models to fit and predict the prices of the used cars using supervised learning.

-### Libraries used
+## Libraries Used:

 To assist us in our research, we utilized the following libraries:

-Pandas - data cleaning and analysis
+- Pandas - data cleaning and analysis
-Matplotlib - data visualization
+- Matplotlib - data visualization
-Seaborn - data visualization
+- Seaborn - data visualization
-Numpy -
+- Numpy - data cleaning and analysis
-Math -
+- Math - data analysis
-Random -
+- Random - data cleaning and analysis
-Math -
-Pickle -
+- Pickle - data transfer and storing
-statsmodels.formula.api -
+- statsmodels.formula.api - to create a model from a formula and dataframe.
-Plotly.express - data visualization
+- Plotly.express - data visualization
-Re - regular expression searches
+- Re - regular expression searches

-### Project objectives
+## Project objectives

 The main objectives of this project are as follows:
 Data collection and cleaning